Zolmeister/Zolmeister.github.io/_posts/2014-07-15-cto-cofounder-clay-io.md

 #### Clay.io and Open Source
-I am a strong believer in the open source community, and as CTO I will push to make as much of our software at Clay.io as open and publicly available as possible.
+I am a strong believer in the open source community, and as CTO I will push to make as much of our software at Clay.io as open and publicly available as possible ([GitHub](https://github.com/claydotio)).
 I will be posting regularly to [my blog](http://zolmeister.com) with updates on the development of our company and our internal products.
 In addition, I will also be posting to [clay.io/blog/](http://clay.io/blog/) with updates and announcements.

-#### Where was I for the past 3 months?
+#### Where was I for the past 4 months?
-I was staying at The Negev, a hacker house in San Francisco, which I will be writing about shortly.
+I was staying at [The Negev](http://thenegev.com/), a hacker house (60+ people, 2 per room) in San Francisco.
+I made some great connections, and learned a ton.
+I have since moved to a Live/Work loft to focus on Clay.io full time.

 \- Zoli